 Breathe deeply while you slowly draw a circle in the palm of one hand with a finger from the other hand.
 Watch your finger as you do this.

 This will help you shift your attention from the feelings of panic to the feeling being generated by your finger on your palm.
-It narrows your field of vision and draws your focus away from what is happening in other parts of your body.
+It will draw your focus away from what is happening in other parts of your body.
+Panic is seen as your brain’s misinterpretation of bodily sensations (fluttering heart, tightness in chest, etc).

 3) Pleasant smell